microsoft/AI-For-Beginners/lessons/1-Intro/README.md

 There are also some other possible approaches to intelligence:

-* An **Emergent**, **Synergetic** or **multi-agent approach** are based on the fact that complex intelligent behaviour can be obtained by an interaction of a large number of simple agents.
+* An **Emergent**, **Synergetic** or **multi-agent approach** is based on the fact that complex intelligent behaviour can be obtained by an interaction of a large number of simple agents.
 According to [evolutionary cybernetics](https://en.wikipedia.org/wiki/Global_brain#Evolutionary_cybernetics), intelligence can *emerge* from more simple, reactive behaviour in the process of *metasystem transition*.

 * An **Evolutionary approach**, or **genetic algorithm** is an optimization process based on the principles of evolution.